Notice

 This page is related to the new SmartBear ID-based licenses that we've introduced in ReadyAPI 3.8.1.

 In this version, we included support for SmartBear-hosted ID-based (online) licenses.
-Furthermore, in version 3.40.0, we added support for on-premise hosted and offline ID-based licenses.
+Furthermore, from version 3.40.0, we added support for on-premise hosted and offline ID-based licenses.

-Since ReadyAPI 3.8.1, we started offering licenses of the new (SmartBear ID-based) type to a limited number of users.
+Since ReadyAPI 3.8.1, we have started offering the new (SmartBear ID-based) license type.
 This new license type implies that to use the product, you need to specify your SmartBear account (or SmartBear ID).
-This is an easier and more convenient way of using the product in comparison with downloading and installing license files.
-The information below describes the specifics of applying the new licenses.
+This is an easier and more convenient way of using the product than downloading and installing license files.
+The information below describes the specifics of applying for the new licenses.

-We create one for you automatically when you request the product on our website.
-You will receive a notification message via email about this.
+We automatically create one for you when you request the product on our website.
+You will receive an email notification about this.
 We recommend that you follow the link in this email message and set a password for your account.

-Note: We create an account for the email address you specified in the trial request form.
+We created an account for the email address you specified in the trial request form.
 Of course, if you already have an account for this email, a new one is not created.

 Once you have an account, you can specify it in the product.
 See below.